ro-hit81/INTERNSHIP/README.md

 # hello-world

- hello i have just tstarted to use github. i would love to learn it.
+ hello i have just started to use github. i would love to learn it.